 |Employees on Leaves of Absence Back to Top|

-if an employee is on leave (FMLA, Medical, Personal, Military)
+employee is on leave (FMLA, Medical, Personal, Military) during the

 |Within 15 days after the employee returns to work, the performance appraisal process needs to be completed.
 If the employee is absent for 8 or more months of the performance period, the performance appraisal will be deferred until the end of the next performance period.|